skip to main content

 To what extent has your TV provider met your expectations as a cable service?

-Expectations are also a bit subjective, with everyone’s likely being slightly different.
-But we imagine that the core expectations for most customers are relatively aligned: reliable service, large channel lineup (whose channels stay consistent and don’t randomly have Disney-owned channels pulled due to disputes—*cough* Spectrum, *cough* DIRECTV), lack of price hikes, et cetera.
+Expectations, like the “ideal cable service,” are also a bit subjective, with everyone’s likely to be slightly different.
+But I imagine that the core expectations for most customers are relatively aligned: reliable service, a solid channel lineup with all the core channels, no price hikes, and so on.

 To what extent has your TV provider met your expectations as a cable service?